michaeldowns2/am226_project/README.md

-# Neural-Generative Models for Heterogenous Attribute Tabular Data
+# Neural-Generative Models for Heterogeneous Attribute Tabular Data

 ## About
 This repo contains an implementation of a VAE and CSVAE with modified likelihoods to explicitly handle tabular data with heterogenous statistical data types including: